A nation divided: Has the pandemic changed working preferences forever? -

 Therefore, having direction is a key part of the way people work.
 Not having direction in your role often leads to a lack of productivity at home or in the office.

-What experiences do other businesses have?
+What working from home experiences do other businesses have?

 Unsurprisingly, other businesses have also been having similar discussions about how to best support workers with their location preferences.

-Earlier this year (2022) Airbnb announced all their employees would be working fully remotely until further notice.
+Early in 2022 Airbnb announced all their employees would be working fully remotely until further notice.
 This meant employees could live and work anywhere with no work restrictions.
 Their careers page was viewed over 800,000 times as a result.
 Since this has been implemented, the company has been more successful than ever (although this coincides with a rise in Staycation holidays).
 In the first quarter of 2022, they booked a record-breaking 102 million nights and experiences.
 The also posted revenue of $1.5 billion, up 70% compared to the first 3 months of last year.

 However, other big companies such as House of Fraser, have cancelled ‘work from home Fridays’ after footage showed workers being unproductive.
 A recent article in the Guardian cited a reason as ‘too many examples of people or teams not being contactable when they need to be.
 Moreover, it also said ‘too many colleagues via their social media profiles are demonstrating they are not treating Friday as a working day.’